Lactation Consulting Experience

 This is part of what makes my job so much fun!
 My clients want to be the best parents they can be.
 I can help you feel confident enough to feed your baby in the way you choose.
 Having my own private practice allows me to spend as much time as I need to help you make your goals a reality.

 I have many years of experience facilitating support groups.
 These groups included an emotional support group for new moms, sponsored by Postpartum Support International, Breastfeeding Support Group, and Low-milk supply group.
-I look forward to continuing my support groups in the Seattle area.
 I developed a medically and developmentally based curriculum about babies and taught classes for doulas.
 Since I’m so passionate about babies and kids, I have volunteered as a CASA (Court Appointed Special Advocate), being a voice for kids who have been removed from their home.

 It’s an honor to be the only Lactation Consultant on the provider list for Postpartum Support International, and they sponsored the support group that I facilitated.
 In 2016, I gave a presentation at Children’s Hospital in Seattle called: “The Connection Between Breastfeeding Difficulties and Postpartum Mood Disorders.”